SpechtLabs/tka/docs/guide/getting-started.md

 ### Troubleshooting

-- If kubeconfig is “not ready yet,” the CLI retries; server sets `Retry-After` hint
+- If kubeconfig is "not ready yet," the CLI retries; server sets `Retry-After` hint
 - Ensure your client is on the tailnet; Funnel requests are rejected
 - Verify the capability mapping and period string in your ACLs
 - Check server logs for WhoIs or capability parsing errors